 Living on a farm, out in the country would mean a long bus ride for my children.
 Homeschooling means no long commute to school, no race to catch the bus, no trying to get chores done in time.
 With homeschooling, we choose our schedule.

 Since we do live on a farm, we are able to have breakfast as a family.
 My children and I do chores right after my husband leaves for work.
 Then we start school around 9:00.
-We school until noon, break for lunch and then finish up around 2-3:00 p.m.
+We school until noon, take a short break for lunch and then finish up around 2-3:00 p.m.

 Homeschooling takes less time than public school.
 There is no need for filler activities.
 My children can work on their assignments until they are complete.
 They don’t need to wait for the rest of the class to finish before moving on.
 There is no lining up, no quieting down.
 There are still distractions and interruptions, but nothing like a classroom full of 25 children.
 We can work around sickness and appointments,